 The first thing you should do is diagnose the problem.
 If you have seen significant ranking drops, you may have been affected.
 To dig deeper, look at your rankings for keywords and see if any have dropped sharply.
 If you don’t track rankings continually, then your Google Analytics stats can tell you which pages have seen sharp drops in traffic, and you should be able to make a decent guess at which keywords these pages previously ranked well for.

-My understanding of the Fred update is about quality as a whole and the two places I focus on to recover from Fred is content and backlinks.
+My understanding of the Fred update is about quality as a whole and the two places I focus on to recover from Fred are content and backlinks.

 Quality of Content: